 Do We Need the KCPA and Why?

 Many people ask, is the Kratom Consumer Protection Act needed and why?
-It is necessary because the kratom industry does not have regulations and needs it to keep consumers safe.
+It is necessary because the kratom industry does not have regulations and needs them to keep consumers safe.
 While there are a lot of vendors who do care about delivering high-quality products, there is still a lot of room for fakes and scammers in this industry.

 Without regulations, vendors can offer low-quality products that are harmful.
 While some low-quality products will not be harmful, you still want to get a product that you paid for and are happy with.